guillemontecinos/itp_spring_2020_all_maps_lie/final_proposal.md

 <p align="center">
   <img src="https://github.com/guillemontecinos/itp_spring_2020_all_maps_lie/blob/master/assets/pobladoschile-display.png" align="middle" width="80%">
 </p>

-This database will be used to scrape screenshots of all the

 ## References
 <!-- a tentative bibliography of at least seven sources (some scholarly publications, some popular publications, some precedent maps, etc.) that will likely prove useful in your research and practice. -->